kennu/serverless-chatbot/README.md

 ## Initial setup

 Before you can deploy, you need to configure the Serverless project.

-Edit s-project.json and change the name to whatever you like.
+* Edit s-project.json and change the name to whatever you like.
+* Configure a Facebook app according to https://developers.facebook.com/docs/messenger-platform/quickstart

 Then run these commands, using the tokens you got from Facebook:

     sls project init
     sls variables set -t stage -s dev -k FACEBOOK_BOT_VERIFY_TOKEN -v (your verify token)